-Make a record of your significant findings and what you have in place to prevent them.
-Hazards should be photographed, described, and kept on file so changes can be made and documented.
-It is also helpful to list a person responsible for fixing the hazard and a targeted completion date in your paperwork.
+One of the best things you can do to prevent future FTS accidents is to make a record of your significant findings and what you have in place to prevent them.
+The hazards you have found should be photographed, described, and kept on file so changes can be made and documented.

 All healthcare facility employees are at risk, therefore, all employees should be trained on how to recognize STF hazards, and be involved in the development and implementation of prevention strategies.

 It is important to have written housekeeping procedures that require all employees (including direct patient care staff such as nurses) to immediately report spills/snow/ice etc. to initiate a prompt response by the housekeeping or facilities departments.

 Below are some important things to remember increase employee awareness and involvement: